DeveloperAlly/Hashnode-Blogs/clgxd0q1d001q09jjehfxbmem.md

 /**
-    @notice An experimental contract for POC work to call Bacalhau jobs from FVM smart contracts */ contract ArtistAttribution is Ownable {
+    @notice An experimental contract for POC work to call Bacalhau jobs from FVM smart contracts */ contract Waterlily is Ownable {
     //ok now what...
 }
 ```